hyurl/sfn/docs/v06x/en-US/schedule.md

 as micro-service.
 To use this system, you have to create one or more schedule server process, but don't worry, it still easy in hand as usual.

-Before version 0.6.0, the schedule uses a hash number as task ID, but since v0.6, the task ID has been changed to a MD5 string to prevent potential conflicts.
+v0.6 changed three details of the `app.schedule` interface:

+1. Using a md5 string as task ID.
+2. Time unit change from milliseconds to seconds.
+3. `data` property changed to an array in order to pass multiple arguments into the handler function.

 ## Create Service